WolfOfTheNorth/diamondclover/pages/Machine Learning/Regression/SupportVectorRegression.md

 Since however the value '6.5' is not feature scaled we will need to do that. this can be done with `sc_X.transform(6.5)`.
 To convert 6.5 into an a array just do : np.arra([[6.5]]) However now that we feature scaled we would get the wrong value as a prediction.
-This is because 6.5 will be converted into a vaule like 0.303 and we would predict that value.
+This is because 6.5 will be converted into a value like 0.303 and we would predict that value.
 To fix this problem we apply the `inverse_transform` method.

 ~~~python
 y_pred = sc_y.inverse_transform(regressor.predict(sc_X.transform(np.array([[6.5]]))))
 ~~~